compsygroup/concurrence/README.md

 # concurrence
-Source code and example data for the concurrence method
+Synthetic data used in the publication